code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

 - set the relaxation coefficient of the density \ref srrom.

-- set the dynamic viscosity \ref diftl0.
+- set the dynamic viscosity of Enthaly.

 - set the value of the constant \ref cebu of the Eddy Break Up model (only in
 \ref cs_user_combustion).